• 24 years’ experience Real Doctors Confidentiality No hidden charges

 Causes

-A UTI is the result the urinary tract becoming infected by bacteria.
-Bacteria usually enters the urinary tract through the urethra, and less commonly, through the bloodstream.
+A UTI is the result of the urinary tract becoming infected by bacteria.
+Bacteria usually enter the urinary tract through the urethra, and less commonly, through the bloodstream.
 Often there seems to be no reason for the presence of a UTI.
 Hygiene issues and sexual intercourse can be causes – UTIs are not the same as sexually transmitted infections (STIs), but a physical irritation can occur with sex.

 With men, UTIs may be caused by a stricture (where the urethra narrows), a previous STI, a gallstone or bladder stone, or prostate issues such as enlargement (hyperplasia).